Our products need to hold a minimum sales rate to maintain range and these were falling short – we miss them too!

 We’re proud to say that all Freedom Foods products produced in Australia are free of genetically modified ingredients.
 We adhere to the Food Standards Code of Australia and New Zealand, if you’d like to learn more about our standards.

-All of the Freedom Foods cereals and bars are nut free* as we are producing them in a dedicated factory that does not use and tests for the presence of Peanut Almond Hazelnut and Walnut.
-Some of our products are still made in other factories where nuts may be processed so at this stage not all of the Freedom Foods products are nut free.
+All of the Freedom Foods cereals and bars produced in our Stanbridge factory are guaranteed to be nut free as it is a dedicated factory that does not use and tests for the presence of Peanut Almond Hazelnut and Walnut.
+Some of our products are made in other factories, including our Crafted Blends range – where nuts may be processed so at this stage not all of the Freedom Foods products are nut free.
 If in doubt, please give us a call on (freecall) 1800 646 231.

 *Always check the packaging for specific information – if a product is nut free it will be clearly communicated on the front of the packaging.